How do you build corporate innovation capabilities? Discover how to start innovation transformation in your

 Learn by doing, via first pilots.
 Don’t just tell people what they should do – teach them the new way of working through concrete projects.
 A study shows, learning by doing is 7x more effective than reading, and 15x more effective than simply listening.

 Select hands-on, 110% motivated, T-shaped individuals.
 Putting up an internal sign-up sheet looking for volunteers will ensure motivated team members.
 The hats you’ll need people to wear?
 Look for a team lead, a tech Lead, a customer lead, a business lead, + an external innovation coach (need one?).

 Nike already claimed the slogan, but it’s true: just do it.
 Doing things is the best way to learn.
 Document your learnings.
 You will thank yourself for it later when you scale your efforts.
 For example, having numbers on the amount of customer interviews and the results can help convince management to back further initiatives

 Make sure to bring in Innovation Transformation expertise to challenge the process and add an external point of view.

 Take the project team(s) to an environment that is away from their daily workspace and dedicate spaces in your building for the teams to work.
 Set the stage for innovation in informal, comfortable spaces (tip: provide healthy snacks to keep the energy high).

 3. ADAPT (3 months)

 The pilot project(s) are finished.
 Before scaling the Innovation Transformation Program to the broader organization, collect feedback from the stakeholders involved.
-You may need to adopt some components, ie. the duration of projects, intensity of training, weekly commitment, diversity of the team and the tools used.
+You may need to adapt some components, ie. the duration of projects, intensity of training, weekly commitment, diversity of the team and the tools used.

 What worked well and what should be improved in the first pilot projects?
 Have you achieved the impact you wanted?
 If not, why not?

 Are the project loops long enough to deliver actual results, and short enough to grant efficiency?
 Are the teams the right size, composition?
 Are the teams committed?